Joe Puleo

-Joe Puleo was an Olympic weightlifter for the United States.
+Joe Puleo (born 1942) was an Olympic weightlifter for the United States.

 About

 Joseph "Joe" Robert Puleo was born in Detroit, Michigan.
 He was an attorney, but is now retired and living in Fort Myers, Florida..
 He competed in his weightlifting competitions as a middleweight, light-heavyweight, and middle-heavyweight.

 Organizations

 Puleo was a member of the York Barbell Club, York.